TREASURIES-Bond yields fall on safety bids, reported Draghi comments

 A report published on Thursday quoted Draghi as pledging to do more stimulus in Europe if necessary.
 A day earlier, Draghi had said the ECB will keep monetary policy loose for as long as it takes to push ultra-low inflation in the euro zone back up closer to 2 percent.

-After Thursday’s report, German 10-year bund yields fell to an over two-week low of 0.968 percent, which fueled demand for higher-yielding U.S. Treasuries.
+After Thursday’s report, German 10-year bund yields fell, driving demand for higher-yielding U.S. Treasuries and pushing their yields lower.

 “In absolute terms, U.S. Treasury yields are certainly more attractive than their European counterparts,” said Guy LeBas, chief fixed income strategist at Janney Montgomery Scott LLC in Philadelphia.